jon-brandy/hackthebox/Categories/Sherlocks/OpTinselTrace-4/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/c254d742-e658-4b34-8ada-2c7b7ffb1593)

 11. It's clear then, that port 9100 is the port exploited by the attacker.
+Not only that we identified that the attacker might be using 2 machine within NAT network remembering the IP used for scanning is --> `172.17.79.133`.

-> 3RD QUESTION
+> 3RD QUESTION --> ANS:

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/1e74f3e6-bd7f-46f8-ad2c-2487a2ffac77)

+12. Following the packets to check

 > 4TH QUESTION